20centcroak/pyDocxReport/README.md

 # pyDocxReport
-Ease the docx report generation using templates
+Ease the docx report generation using templates and importing features